keefir/timsort_course_project/README.md

 # course_project_test
+Web-application with Timsort visualization, comparing it to other popular algorithms and other interesting features

-learning js and practicing doing stuff for uni course project
+for HSE FCS course project